Anegada

+Additionally, Anegada is the only sliver of land directly south of Bermuda, another British overseas territory.
+Anegada lies directly west of Mauritania in Africa and east of all other islands in the British Virgin Islands.

-At about 15 square miles (38 square kilometers), Anegada is the second largest of the British Virgin Islands, but it is also the most sparsely populated of the main islands, with a population of 285 as at the 2010 Census.
-Most of the population on Anegada live in the only village, The Settlement.
+At about 15 square miles (38 square kilometers), Anegada is the second-largest of the British Virgin Islands.
+With a population of 450 as of the 2024 census.
+Most of Anegada's residents live in the only village, The Settlement.

 Economy

 The primary business of Anegada is tourism.
-On a typical day during the tourist season, the island will have an additional 200 or so visitors.
-Commercial fishing is also a substantial business on Anegada, with local fishermen providing the majority of the fresh fish and lobster catch for the rest of the British Virgin Islands.
+On a typical day during the tourist season, the island has 200 to 300 visitors.
+Commercial fishing is also a substantial business on Anegada, with local fishermen providing most of the fresh fish and lobster catch for the rest of the British Virgin Islands.
 Its miles of south shore flats have a large population of bonefish, making Anegada a popular destination for fly fishing.

 From 2008 to 2013 Anegada was home to one of the tallest Christmas trees in the Caribbean and had an official tree lighting ceremony and party each year.
-The tree donated by Adrian Johnson was intended to help bring visitors to the island and provided a flotilla destination for many sailors.
+The tree, donated by Adrian Johnson, was intended to help bring visitors to the island and provided a flotilla destination for many sailors.

 Access

 Access to the island is via the small Auguste George Airport (NGD), thrice-weekly ferries, and private boat.
-Charter flights run directly to Anegada from Tortola and Virgin Gorda, in the BVI, as well as San Juan, St. Thomas, Antigua and St. Maarten.
+Charter flights run directly to Anegada from Tortola, Virgin Gorda, San Juan, St. Thomas, Antigua, and St. Maarten.

 Horseshoe Reef

-Anegada is known for miles of white sand beaches and the 18 mi-long Horseshoe Reef, one of the largest barrier coral reefs in the Caribbean.
+Anegada is known for miles of white sand beaches and the 18 mi-long Horseshoe Reef, one of the Caribbean's largest barrier coral reefs.
 The reef makes navigation to Anegada difficult.
 While charter boats freely sail among most of the other Virgin Islands, charter companies often forbid clients to sail to Anegada to avoid running aground on the reef.